Return to Silent Hill

 Now what is interesting is that from memory, since it’s been close to 15+ years since seeing Silent Hill: Revelations, that was a direct sequel.
 This is truer to the video games which are all just stand-alone.
 How Silent Hill works when we have this dark side of it is similar while also just telling a completely new story.
 It was fine looking at it for a surface level.
 We still get folk horror/cult elements with Mary’s father.
 Seeing the evil version of the hospital, school and the hotel, all good too.

 I will tread lightly to avoid spoilers.
-This is a character study of James's grief over Mary's loss.
+This is a character study of James's grief over losing Mary's.
 He can't abandon his love or accept her death.
 However, not everything is real.
 I dislike using the 'monsters' merely as guilt manifestations.
 I do appreciate the idea that James's memory of his relationship with Mary is flawed, hiding darker realities—a popular interpretation of Silent Hill.
 A major trope near the end, however, undercuts this for me.

 That should be enough for the story so let’s go over to the acting performances.
-I do think that Irvine is solid as our lead.
+I do think that Irvine works as our lead.
 He is a good looking guy.
 We see him happy and then that is pulled away to show where he is currently.
 His grief has broken him.
 Anderson does well, taking on multiple roles.
 She’s good here.
 Templeton is interesting along with Macklin in making things feel uneasy in Silent Hill.
 Strange has a great build to bring Pyramid Head to life.
 Carding, Richards, Saddler, the Durus and the rest of the cast do round this out for what was needed.

-My Rating: 6.5 out of 10
+My Rating: 6 out of 10